West Ham United F.C.: Rivalries

 West Ham have strong rivalries with several other clubs.
-Most of these are with other London clubs, especially with Tottenham Hotspur in an East versus North London derby and with Chelsea in an East versus West London rivalry.
+Most of these are with other London clubs, especially with Tottenham Hotspur in an East versus North London rivalry and with Chelsea in an East versus West London rivalry.
 The rivalry between West Ham and Tottenham has been fuelled by players such as Michael Carrick, Martin Peters, Paul Allen, Jermain Defoe and Scott Parker leaving the Hammers to join Tottenham.
 The rivalry deepened with the appointment of former Hammers manager Harry Redknapp as Tottenham's manager.
-Since the 2006–07 Premier League season, West Ham have developed a strong rivalry with Yorkshire club Sheffield United due to the dubious circumstances surrounding the transfer of Carlos Tevez, who helped West Ham avoid relegation at Sheffield United's expense.
+The fixture has also seen instances of antisemitic abuse from sections of West Ham's support, given Tottenham's association with London's Jewish community.
+In November 2012, some West Ham supporters were filmed making Nazi salutes and hissing in imitation of gas chambers during a 3–1 defeat at White Hart Lane, prompting investigations by the Football Association and the Metropolitan Police and a lifetime ban for one supporter.
+Co-chairman David Gold, who was of Jewish heritage, responded with a "zero tolerance" statement.Since the 2006–07 Premier League season, West Ham have developed a strong rivalry with Yorkshire club Sheffield United due to the dubious circumstances surrounding the transfer of Carlos Tevez, who helped West Ham avoid relegation at Sheffield United's expense.